DamanjitG/link-checker/README.md

 # link-checker
-A Python program to check a webpage for any dead links.
+A simple Python program using requests and Beautiful Soup to check a webpage for any dead links.